chainguard-dev/openssl-fips-test/README.md

 ## Caveats

-This tool can only detect whether or not OpenSSL is properly configured: applications and languages must be built to make use of libcrypto in order for the OpenSSL FIPS configuration to actually be useful.
+This tool can only detect whether or not OpenSSL is properly configured: applications and languages must be built to make use of shared linked libcrypto in order for the OpenSSL FIPS configuration to actually be useful.

-This tool does not validate whether any other element in an overall delivered configuration is, or is not, FIPS 140-2/140-3 compliant.
+This tool does not validate whether any other element in an overall delivered configuration is, or is not, FIPS 140-3 compliant.
 It only tests whether OpenSSL is properly configured and making use of the FIPS module correctly.

 ## Usage

-On Wolfi, simply install the `openssl-fips-test` package and run it.
+All Chainguard FIPS images ship `openssl-fips-test` preinstalled.

 On other systems, run `make` and `make install` as usual with whatever escalation tool you normally use.
 You must have the OpenSSL development